 14. Situation analysis/judgment

-I talk more about these qualities at great length in step one of the AFAA 3-step system.
+I talk more about these qualities at great length in the AIRLINES Be a Flight Attendant today program.

 Moving on to another flight attendant requirement referring to point three: What experience and skills are required to be a flight attendant.